Réviance Plastic Surgery and Aesthetic Center

 Your eyes are an important part of the image you project to the world.
-If you, like about 50 percent of individuals of Asian descent, do not have an upper eyelid crease, you may be considering Asian blepharoplasty to enhance your eye shape.
+If you, like about 50% of individuals of Asian descent, do not have an upper eyelid crease, you may be considering Asian eyelid surgery (blepharoplasty) to enhance your eye shape.
 Sometimes called double eyelid surgery, this surgical procedure creates an eyelid crease and visual separation between the upper and lower lids.

 How Is Asian Eyelid Surgery Different From Traditional Eyelid Surgery?